pulumi/pulumi-hugo/themes/default/content/blog/update-page-improvements/index.md

 ---
-title: "Enhanced Pulumi Cloud Stack Update Pages"
+title: "Pulumi Cloud Gets Full Historical Views of Resources and Stack Outputs"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and